Daniel-Ibarrola/MServ/README.md

 ## License

-`socketlib` was created by Daniel Ibarrola.
+`pysocklib` was created by Daniel Ibarrola.
 It is licensed under the terms of the MIT license.